aurore-bit/SediQuest/README.md

-# 🧬 How to Run Sediquest
+# 🧬 How to Run SediQuest

 This pipeline is a reimplementation of the Vernot et al. (2021) workflow.
 It aims to extract human reads from capture data to perform population and contamination studies.